-The Importance Of Asking & Respecting People's Pronouns
+The Importance Of Asking & Practicing People's Pronouns

 In every workshop, webinar, or call I facilitate or teach, it's important for me to have everyone state what pronouns they use during introductions.